JemRF/RF-Documentation/pages/mydoc/wifi-rf-relay.md

 ### Step 1 Connect to WiFi

 The first step is to connect your smart device to the WIFI sensor.
 Power up the WIFI sensor and using your computer (or smart device) look for a WIFI connection that starts with **JRF** followed by some numbers.
 These numbers are the unique ID of your sensor.
 Connect to the sensor using the default password:
-{% include image.html file="Slide2gwsetup.jpg" alt="WiFi GW Setup Page"%}
+{% include image.html file="Slide2gwsetup.jpg" alt="WiFi GW Connect"%}

 Password: WiFirelay